 If you've shipped Laravel before, build it in Laravel.
 PHP is fine.
 The internet runs on PHP.
 WordPress runs on PHP.
 Most of your competitors are running on PHP and lying about it.

 Ruby on Rails 8 is the right answer if you want maximum velocity and you're willing to learn one framework deeply.
-Rails in 2026 is genuinely better than in 2015 — Hotwire works, Turbo works, the deploy story with Kamal is good.
+Rails in 2026 is genuinely better than it was in 2015 — Hotwire works, Turbo works, the deploy story with Kamal is good.
 The hiring market for Rails developers is worse than it used to be, which matters if you intend to hire engineers.
 For a solo or small-team MVP, that doesn't matter.

 Phoenix on Elixir if you have an excuse to use it.
 Excellent for real-time features (chat, live updates, multiplayer).
 LiveView is genuinely a different paradigm and it's good.
 The downside is the ecosystem is smaller and AI tooling assistance is worse.
 Worth it if your product is real-time-first.